-Consider the types of support an ex-prisoner might need when returning home
+Discover the types of support a former prisoner might need when returning home.

 Every year, approximately 700,000 men and women are released from U.S. prisons.
 That's the equivalent of about 2,000 ex-prisoners a day returning to communities across the country.